LIMUNIMI/NITHlibrary/README.md

 The `Wrappers` package contains classes and tools to support the interaction with __NITHwrappers__, which are basically pieces of software that "turn into a NITHsensor" a commercially available sensor (e.g. a webcam, or an eye tracker).

-- The `NithWebcamWrapper` subpackage in the NITHlibrary is designed to preprocess data from [NITHwebcamWrapper](https://github.com/LIMUNIMI/NITHwebcamWrapper), specifically for calibrating and normalizing values related to eye and mouth apertures.
+- The `NithWebcamWrapper` subpackage in the NITHlibrary is contains a preproccessor (`NITHpreprocessor_WebcamWrapper_`) able to preprocess data from [NITHwebcamWrapper](https://github.com/LIMUNIMI/NITHwebcamWrapper), specifically for calibrating and normalizing values related to eye and mouth apertures.
 It supports both automatic continuous calibration, which updates minimum and maximum values based on incoming data, and manual calibration modes, where users set these values themselves.

 - [ ] The Wrappers package will be updated in the future with more packages to support more wrappers.

-### BehaviorTemplates
+### Behavior Templates
 The `BehaviorTemplates` package provides some abstract classes intended as templates for implementing specific sensor behaviors in response to specific scenarios or data conditions.

 - `ANithBlinkEventBehavior` offers a structured way to handle eye blink events by tracking the state of the eyes and triggering actions based on defined thresholds for eye closure and opening.